Thank you for reading our post, please rate this article at the end.

 Yamaha Wolverine X2

-The Yamaha Wolverine X2 features a sun-top roof, custom seats, and 27 inches Dirt Commander tires.
-It comes with a standard 847cc parallel-twin cylinder liquid-cooled, DOHC engine.
-As a result, this fuel-injected engine produces 70 horsepower at a top speed of 55 mph.
+The Yamaha Wolverine X2 features a sunroof, custom seats, and 27-inch Dirt Commander tires.
+It also comes with a standard 847cc parallel-twin cylinder liquid-cooled DOHC engine.
+This fuel-injected engine produces 70 horsepower at a top speed of 55 mph.

 Moreover, the engine features a drive-by-wire throttle, equipped with a standard speed management system to govern beginners’ speed up to 25 mph.

-The front suspension is a double-wishbone including an anti-sway bar, and adjustable KYB piggyback shocks with 8.7 inches of travel.
-On the other hand, the rear suspension comes with adjustable KYB piggyback shocks with 9.3 inches of travel.
+The front suspension is a double wishbone, including an anti-sway bar and adjustable KYB piggyback shocks with 8.7 inches of travel.
+The rear suspension has adjustable KYB piggyback shocks with 9.3 inches of travel.

 Overall, it offers a ground clearance of 11.5 inches with a metal skid plate to protect the underbelly chassis.